smartnic/sigcomm21_artifact/README.md

 ##### Result for reference
-Note: the result reproduced on your machine may be different to the result from my run, the keypoint is that for each benchmark, equivalence-checking time with optimizations I,II,III,IV is smaller than that without at least one of optimizations.
+Note: the result reproduced on your machine may be different from the result from our run.
+The key point is that for each benchmark, equivalence-checking time with optimizations I,II,III,IV is smaller than that without at least one of optimizations.
+Here is a sample result that we obtained.

 ```

 +-----------------------------------------------------------------------------------+